Zu Pengchao

-Zu Pengchao (祖鹏超 (祖鵬超, Zǔ Péngchāo); born 11 January 1997) is a Chinese footballer currently playing as a midfielder for Shenzhen Juniors.
+Zu Pengchao (祖鹏超 (祖鵬超, Zǔ Péngchāo); born 11 January 1997) is a Chinese footballer.

 Club career

 Zu Pengchao would play for his local football club's Hangzhou Greentown youth team before representing the Zhejiang team in the U18 Men's 2013 National Games where his team came runners-up to Liaoning.
-He would sign for Shanghai Shenhua where he was sent to Spain to continue his football development until second tier football club Shenzhen signed him on 28 February 2017.
-He would be promoted to their senior team and would make his debut appearance on 12 March 2017 against Dalian Transcendence F.C. in a league game that ended in a 6-0 victory.
+He would sign for Shanghai Shenhua where he was sent to Spain to continue his football development until second tier football club Shenzhen FC signed him on 28 February 2017.
+He would be promoted to their senior team and would make his debut appearance on 12 March 2017 against Dalian Transcendence in a league game that ended in a 6-0 victory.
 He would gradually start to establish himself as a regular within the team and go on to gain promotion with the club at the end of the 2018 China League One campaign.